replicate/keepsake/web/docs/working-with-remote-machines.md

 python: "3.8"
 ```

 You can now use `replicate run` to run a training job on a remote machine.
-The only two requirements are the machine has Docker installed on it, and you can log into it with SSH.
+The only two requirements are that the machine has Docker installed on it, and you can log into it with SSH.

 Run this, replacing `EXTERNAL_IP` with the IP address of the machine: